Constitution & Bylaws

 • Article 3 – Officers

-Election of Officers and Councilors
+Election of Officers and Councillors

-Candidates for all free positions of councilors and for the free position of Secretary-Treasurer and Meeting Secretary are nominated by the Nomination Committee and communicated to the membership at least 30 days before the General Assembly at which elections take place.
-The President-elect will be nominated from the Executive Committee by the Executive Committee itself, one year before the actual election.
-After nomination, all members of the Executive Committee shall be elected by a majority of members present at the General Assembly with due regard to geographic diversity.
-No proxies will be accepted.
+Candidates for all free positions of councillors and for the free positions of Secretary-Treasurer and Scientific Secretary are nominated by the EXCO and communicated to the membership at least 30 days before the General Assembly at which elections take place.

 Vacancies amongst Officers